Horizons Debate Camp Tournament

 Also, the World Star effect in Hebron Daniel's paradigm works with me, so I'll link it below:

-Hey, I'm Atharva and I have debated PF at Wayland High School in Wayland, MA for the last three years.
+Hey, I'm Atharva and I debated PF at Wayland High School in Wayland, MA for four (more like three) years.

 Off the bat, I don't have time for racism, sexism, ableism, homophobia, etc. I will drop you and tank your speaks.
 I also understand that we as debaters can often get heated in round (believe me, I've been there), but I would really appreciate it if you could try to maintain civility so that everyone feels comfortable.
 Please read trigger warnings when necessary and contact me if there's anything I can do to make the round more accessible to you: email@example.com